shuvosaha641/kacchiOS/Readme.md

 ## 👨‍🏫 About

-pastaOS was created as an educational tool for teaching operating system concepts.
+kacchiOS was created as an educational tool for teaching operating system concepts.
 It provides a minimal, working foundation that students can extend to learn core OS principles through hands-on implementation.

 ## 🙏 Acknowledgments